Northern Territory Government: Current ministries

+Current composition

 Proposed Northern Territory statehood

 For many years there has been agitation for statehood.
 A referendum was held on the issue in 1998, but the proposal was narrowly rejected.
 This was a shock to both the Northern Territory and Commonwealth governments, for opinion polls showed most Territorians supported statehood.
 However, under s.
 121 of the Australian Constitution, the terms of admission of new states are decided by the Commonwealth Parliament.
 The terms offered included an increase to three seats in the Senate from two.
 The other states all have 12 senators.
 Alongside what was cited as an arrogant approach adopted by then Chief Minister Shane Stone, it is thought that many Territorians were reluctant to accept statehood on the offered terms.